TheMITTech/thetech.com/README.md

 5. Launch your development box: `vagrant up`.
 This should take 5-15 minutes.
 6. Connect to your development box: `vagrant ssh`.
 7. In your development box, go to `~/app` and launch the Rails server: `cd app && bundle exec rails server`.
 8. You can now access the website in your host machine at `http://localhost:3000`.
+First-time access is expected to be slow (around 10-20 seconds) due to the need to ramp-up various caches on the homepage.

 The `~/app` directory in the development box is synced with the git repository directory on your host machine.
 This way you can work directly on the host machine, and have the changes synced into the development machine automatically.